-Estimated Number of Awards: 70
+Estimated Number of Awards: 55 to 60

-Approximately 50 Planning Grants (Stage 1) and approximately 20 Full Awards (Stage 2) are anticipated across the program, subject to the quality of proposals and availability of funds, which may differ for each track.
-Note: Only Stage 1 CIVIC awardees can submit to the CIVIC Stage 2 competition.
+Approximately 35-40 Planning Grants (Stage 1) and approximately 15-20 Full Awards (Stage 2) are anticipated across the program, subject to the quality of proposals and availability of funds, which may differ for each track.
+Note: Only Stage 1 CIVIC recipients can submit to the CIVIC Stage 2 competition.

-Anticipated Funding Amount: \$22,500,000
+Anticipated Funding Amount: \$22,300,000 to \$25,600,000

 Estimated program budget, number of awards and average award size/duration are subject to the availability of funds and quality of proposals received.
-Budgets for Stage 1 Planning Grants are up to \$50,000 and Stage 2 Full Awards are up to \$1,000,000.
+Budgets for Stage 1 Planning Grants are up to \$75,000 and Stage 2 Full Awards are up to \$1,000,000.